vyong1/StickyNotesApplication/README.md

 ## Intended Design

 Overall *Intended* design (final product):
-The application runs on startup, reading a file that can be shared across the computer in some way (the cloud or something).
+The application runs on startup, reading a file that can be shared across computers in some way (the cloud or something).
 For now, this file is just a specially formatted .txt, but the future plan is to implement a custom user-interface that modifies a custom formatted file.
-Additionally, I would like the user to be able to sort assignments by time
+Additionally, I would like the user to be able to sort assignments by due date, class, priority, or other things (still up in the air, but sorting by due date is a big priority).

 ## Motivation